 - Make pie pastry as recipe directs.
 Roll one half of the dough out and fit into a 9-inch pie plate, allowing the excess dough to hang about 1/2 inch over the edge of the pie plate.

 - In a small bowl, whisk together the sugar, flour and cinnamon and set aside.

 - Add the peaches to a large bowl and sprinkle the lemon juice over them.

 - Sprinkle the sugar over the peaches and lightly toss the peaches to coat with the sugar mixture.

 - Add the peach filling to the prepared pie shell and sprinkle the butter pieces over the top.

 - Roll out the second half of the pie pastry and place over the peach filling, leaving about a 1/2 inch overhang.
 Fold the edge of the top pastry over and under the edge of the bottom pastry.
 Flute edges or trim the pastry to the edge of the pie dish and press the edges together using a fork to seal.
 Cut 4 to 5 slits in the top crust to allow for steam to escape.

 - Place the pie on an old cookie sheet.
-Bake the pie for approximately 40 to 45 minutes until the top is nicely browned and the juices are trying to bubble through the slits.
+Bake the pie for 15 minutes.
+Reduce heat to 350 degrees and bake for approximately 40 to 45 minutes until the top is nicely browned and the juices are trying to bubble through the slits.
 You can also place the end of a sharp knife through one of the slits to see if the peaches are tender.
 You’re looking for two things, a done crust and tender peaches.